msemtd/CheeseBoard_Software/README.md

 The library defines the following convenience classes:

-* CbLeds - Singleton for controlling the RGB LEDs (inherits from Adafruit_NeoPixel)
+* CbLeds - Global instance of CbNeoPixel - for controlling the RGB LEDs (inherits from Adafruit_NeoPixel)
-* CbOledDisplay - Singleton U2g2 object which adds justified wrapped text
+* CbOledDisplay - Global instance of CbOledDisplayClass - U2g2 object which adds justified wrapped text
-* CbRotaryInput - Singleton which used callbacks to reveice input from the rotary encoder + button
+* CbRotaryInput - Global instance of CbRotaryInputClass for interactive with the rotary encoder + button inputs
 * GfxItem - base class for high-level objects which can be drawn on CbOledDisplay
 * GfxSSIDListBox - a list box for displaying WiFi network information
 * GfxNetInfo - an item for the GfxSSIDListBox